jedisct1/libsodium-doc/public-key_cryptography/authenticated_encryption.md

 unsigned char decrypted[MESSAGE_LEN];
 if (crypto_box_open_easy(decrypted, ciphertext, CIPHERTEXT_LEN, nonce,
                          alice_publickey, bob_secretkey) != 0) {
-    /* message from Bob received by Alice has been forged! */ }
+    /* message for Bob pretending to be from Alice has been forged! */ }
 ```